Can we stop and talk about something serious?

 If you’re struggling with your Fluff Love Routine because your cloth diapers stink, your routine takes forever, and you’re burning through detergent quicker than disposables, then question the advice you were given.

-FLU is not the ONLY expert in the cloth diaper industry.
+Fluff Love University is not the ONLY expert in the cloth diaper industry.

 Many retailers, brands and bloggers adamantly speak out against their advice in support of a more practical and supportive cloth diapering experience.